September 11, 2017

 and be ready to counter it with your own Internet activities, via

 web sites, online discussion groups/bulletin boards, and email.
-A good
+Good

-Hurricane Sandy Rumor Control web site in 2012.
-If someone is
+Hurricane Sandy Rumor Control web site in 2012 and its Hurricane

-circulating a video, for instance, that represents a falsehood, you need
+video, for instance, that represents a falsehood, you need to be ready

-to be ready to debunk it.
-Can you prove that people in the video, for
+to debunk it.
+Can you prove that people in the video, for instance,

-instance, aren't really random members of the public but, rather,
+aren't really random members of the public but, rather, members of a

-members of a particular group?
-Is the video really from the location it
+particular group?
+Is the video really from the location it says it's

-says it's from, or can you show that it's not?
-Learning about the
+from, or can you show that it's not?
+Learning about the uploader of the

-uploader of the video is a good way to gauge his/her credibility.
-What
+video is a good way to gauge his/her credibility.
+What other videos has

-social media accounts linked to that user that can help identify where
+accounts linked to that user that can help identify where this person is

 International YouTube Data Viewer and the site will give you the